 Even though the book wasn't in pristine condition or what any of us had hoped it would be, I still wanted the conversation with him to continue.
 I wanted to learn more about this house in Indiana and its previous owners.
 I wanted the story behind the person who so cherished Olney Richmond's book so much as to hide it in a wall, under wallpaper and plaster, safely hidden from any prying eyes or potential household thieves.
 I wanted to know if they had met Richmond, attended his lectures, or were possibly in the Order of the Magi themselves.

 I asked the young man for the street address of the house and for any additional information or photographs that he could provide.
 I guess at this point, with no hopes of collecting any money from me or the association, he ended the dialog.
 I wished him the best and hoped that the book would, indeed, find a nice new home, preferably not hidden in a wall.
 A home, possibly in a museum or library archive, where it would, in fact, be truly valued for what it is.

 Unfortunately, this contractor's "find" wasn't really an original, autographed copy of Olney H. Richmond's, "Temple Lectures" but it definitely made for an exciting day, lessons learned about the value of rare Cardology books, characteristics of Diamonds♦ people, and certainly made for a fascinating story!

 Fortunately, for you, me and everyone else in the world, Richmond’s, "Temple Lectures" is now available in its entirety online for free at:

-Gina E. Jones is the Founder of The Cards of Life and the International Association of Cardology.
+Gina E. Jones is an award-winning author and founder of Scene the Light Entertainment, Master Cardologer and the founder of The Cards of Life, and founder of the International Association of Cardology.